 - It shall be unlawful at any place supplied with water from the White City Water Improvement District to do any of the following:

 - To install or use any physical connection or arrangement of piping or fixtures which may allow any fluid or substance not suitable for human consumption to come in contact with potable water in the White City Water Improvement District distribution system.

 - To install any connection, arrangement, or fixtures without using a backflow prevention device or assembly designed to prevent a violation of subsection (1).
 The White City Water Improvement District with respect to each application must approve any such device or assembly described in subsection (2), which is not installed as required in the plumbing code as, adopted by the State of Utah.

 - Officers and employees of White City Water Improvement District shall have the right to enter any place, which is supplied with water from the White City Water Improvement District, and conduct a hazard survey or any other examination or test reasonably necessary to the enforcement of this section.

 - The user of water from the White City Water Improvement District, and not White City Water Improvement District, shall pay all costs of installation and testing of backflow prevention devices or assemblies on the customer’s side of the water meter.

 - Backflow prevention devices or assemblies required by this section shall be tested not less than once each year by a State of Utah Certified Backflow Technician.
 Test results shall be furnished to the White City Water Improvement District within 10 days of initial installation or any system modification.

-- Water service may be discontinued to any user who is found to be in violation of the rule and who fails to take corrective action within ten (10) days after violation notification, except that water service may be discontinued immediately if an immediate threat to the water supply exists.
+- Water service may be discontinued to any user who is found to be in violation of the rule and who fails to take corrective action within ten (10) days after violation notification, except that water service may be discontinued immediately, including locking out or a physical removal of the meter if it is determined by a certified operator that an immediate threat to the water supply exists.

 - District Policies & Procedures